Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Overview of Centralized Target Tracking

 The scenario under consideration is illustrated in Figure~\ref{fig:tracking-wsn}.
 There are $N_s$ static sensors with known two-dimensional (2D) positions, $\mathbf{l}_n$ ($n=1, 2, \ldots, N_s$) and one mobile target with an unknown state $\mathbf{x}_t$ at time \emph{t}.
 The goal of the WSN is to estimate $\mathbf{x}_t$ at each (discrete) time $t$.
 We use the following state-space model: \be {\mathbf{x}_{t + 1}} = f(\mathbf{x}_t,\mathbf{u}_t) \ee \be {y_{n,t}} = g_n(\mathbf{x}_t,v_{n,t}), \ee where ${\mathbf{u}_t}$ is process noise, ${y_{n,t}}$ is local observation of sensor $n$ at time $t$, and ${v_{n,t}}$ is its observation noise.
 We denote the aggregation of all observations at time $t$ by $\mathbf{y}_t$.
 The process noise $\mathbf{u}_t$ can be non-Gaussian, but since it is usually hard to measure \cite{Welch2006, Savic2011a}, we can assume a Gaussian approximation with sufficiently large variance, which is a common choice.

-We denote by $G_t$ the set of the nodes that have an observation available at time $t$.
-The observation noise $v_{n,t}$ is distributed according to $p_v(\cdot)$, which is not necessarily Gaussian, and typically depends on measurement technique (e.g., acoustic \cite{Ahmed2010}, RSS \cite{Oka2010}, RF tomography \cite{Chen2011}) and the environment.
+We denote by $G_t$ the set of the nodes that have an observation available at time $t$, and by $G_n$ the set of all neighbors of node $n$ (irrespective of whether or not they have an observation).
+The observation noise $v_{n,t}$ is distributed according to $p_v(\cdot)$, which is not necessarily Gaussian, and typically depends on the particular measurement technique (e.g., acoustic \cite{Ahmed2010}, RSS \cite{Oka2010}, RF tomography \cite{Chen2011}) and the environment.
+Observations at any time $t$ are assumed to be conditionally independent.

-For simplicity, we assume ideal probability of detection for both sensing and communication range, but more complex models can be easily incorporated \cite{Ihler2005a}.
-That means that a sensor can detect the target if the distance between them is less than predefined value $r$, and that two sensors can communicate with each other if the distance between them is less than $R$.
-Taking into account that radio of a node is usually much more powerful than its sensing devices \cite{Galstyan2004,Jiang2011}, we assume $R\ge r$.
+We assume that the network is connected (i.e., there is at least a single path between any two nodes), and undirected (if node $n$ can receive a packet from node $u$, then node $u$ can receive a packet from node $n$).
+For simplicity, we assume ideal probability of detection for both sensing and communication range, but more complex models can easily be incorporated \cite{Ihler2005a}.
+In other words, a sensor can detect the target if the distance between them is less than a certain value $r$, and two sensors can communicate with each other if the distance between them is less than $R$.
+Taking into account that radio of a node is usually more powerful than its sensing devices \cite{Jiang2011,Galstyan2004}, we assume $R\ge r$.